seanhess/tpm/README.md

     tpm install package.json -o types/
     tpm install bower.json -o types/

 To read the devDependencies field as well, just add the `--dev` flag.
+Make sure to add it to the end.

-    tpm install --dev [something.json]
+    tpm install [something.json] --dev

 Create a single reference file pointing to all other reference files.
 Your application only needs to reference this single file to contain all definition files.
 The output defaults to `types/all.d.ts`.
 The input files are required.